MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-exo-powershell-managed-identity.md

    For detailed syntax and parameter information, see [New-AzAutomationAccount](/powershell/module/az.automation/new-azautomationaccount).

-For detailed syntax and parameter information, see [New-AzAutomationAccount](/powershell/module/az.automation/new-azautomationaccount).

 #### Configure Azure VMs with user-assigned managed identities

 For instructions, see the following articles: